Mahija07/Automotive_MBD_questionnaire/docs/index.md

     </section>

     <footer>
-      Made with ❤️ by Mahija · Powered by MkDocs & GitHub Pages
+      Made with ❤️ by Mahija
     </footer>
   </div>